 8, 9, 10, 11, 12 = Five actions one after another → Preterite

 13 = Background for another main action → Imperfect

 14 = Main action of this sentence: he asked something → Preterite

-15 = This one is not so easy to explain, but let’s give it a try: As we said, there is a main action in this sentence: he asked something.
-And what he asked is if she wanted to marry him.
-If we consider those two actions (he asked, she wanted or not), him asking is the main, shorter action.
-Her wanting (or not) is, in comparison, sort of in the background, because it happens at the same time but it’s longer, so → Imperfect.
+15 = This one is a bit trickier: As we said, there is a main action in this sentence: he asked something.
+What he asked is if she wanted to marry him.
+If we consider those two actions (he asking, she wanting to marry him or not), the first one is the main, shorter action.
+Her wanting (or not) is, in comparison, longer: her feelings about him.
+In comparison to him asking, her feelings are background → Imperfect.

 16 and 17 = Two actions one after another → Preterite